Happy Birthday, Sir David Attenborough: A Reflection Of His Life And Work

 Attenborough left the BBC briefly to study social anthropology, but returned in 1965 as both a programmer and controller.
 At the time, the broadcaster was transitioning to color television.
 Sir David left the BBC again in 1972, this time to follow his great passions: anthropology and producing wildlife documentaries.

 As a freelancer, Attenborough was successful, but by far his greatest success came in 1976, when TV show Life on Earth, first aired.
 Spanning more than 90 episodes, the series took David Attenborough and his production team to almost every continent.
 Sir David became a regular fixture on the TV screens of homes around the globe.
-Nonetheless, Attenborough refused to take all the credit for the highly successful series, Instead, crediting his film crew for their expertize:
+Nonetheless, Attenborough refused to take all the credit for the highly successful series, instead, crediting his film crew for their expertize:

 Cameramen are among the most extraordinarily able and competent people I know.
 They have to have an insight into natural history that gives them a sixth sense of what the creature is going to do, so they can be ready to follow.